tiacsys/bridle/boards/shields/grove/doc/index.rst

          .. group-tab:: ``rpi_pico``

-            This is based on the Zephyr board :ref:`zephyr:rpi_pico` and its :dtcompatible:`raspberrypi,pico-header-r3`.
+            This is based on the Zephyr board |zephyr:board:rpi_pico|
+            and its :dtcompatible:`raspberrypi,pico-header-r3`.

             .. note::